youssefelh12/project_framework/README.md

 # Face Recognition & Classification Pipeline

+for the teacher:
+The model i used is saved in the classifiers folder under catboost.
+You have to run this on the cropped faces in the processed_data folder under cropped_faces_test, but the file was too big so i had to make it into a zipfile.

+---

 This repository provides a comprehensive pipeline for:
 1. Cleaning and preprocessing label data
 2. Detecting and cropping faces from images/videos using **YuNet (OpenCV)**